 Scoring takes place on a 100-200 measuring scale and goes as follows:

 College-ready plus up to 10 college credits: 175 – 200

 Introducing the online GED exam

 To qualify for the online GED exam, test-takers need to have attained “green scores” on the GED Ready practice test.
-Check our post online proctored GED testing for more details.
+Check our post -> The online proctored GED test for more details.